GothenburgBitFactory/ti.net/content/docs/interval.md

 for 2h
 ```

-An interval is said to be \'closed\' if there is both a start and end,
+An interval is said to be 'closed' if there is both a start and end,
-and \'open\' if there is only a start.
+and 'open' if there is only a start.